 Contact us by phone or email to ask for an intake packet.
 We will send it to you promptly, and once we receive it back, we will set up a consultation.
 We prefer to have reviewed the facts of your case prior to meeting so that we can maximize your time.

-Ms. King charges $325 per hour for family law work.
+Ms. King charges $355 per hour for family law work.
 She bills in six-minute increments and sends out a detailed billing statement once per month.
-Her paralegal's rate is $165 per hour, and her legal assistant's rate is $75 per hour.
+Her paralegal's and law clerk's rates are $165 per hour, and her legal assistant's rate is $75 per hour.

 There is no way for an attorney to honestly predict the cost of a case.
 Certain factors (e.g. disputed custody, domestic violence, lack of awareness re-financial status, complex property division and complex spousal support calculations) indicate that a case will be more expensive.
 Other factors (the absence of minor children, little or no property and financial transparency) indicate a quicker and less-expensive case resolution.

 Ms. King typically requires a $5,000 retainer for a modification of custody, visitation, or support and $10,000 for a divorce case.